michelesr/thesis/src/ci-cd.md

           -v $HOME/gogs_data:/data \
           codeskyblue/docker-gogs

 The ports `3000` and `8080` will be exported respectively to `3000` and `5000` of our host.
 The port `3000` is reserved for the Gogs service, while the `8080` will be used for the Continuous Integration system that will be linked with Gogs later.
-Gogs require a directory for the configuration file and data storage, then `$HOME/gogs_data` has been mounted inside the container as `/data`.
+Gogs require a directory for the configuration file and data storage, so `$HOME/gogs_data` has been mounted inside the container as `/data`.

 ### Configuration

 Opening the browser at `http://localhost:3000/` will redirect to the first configuration page.
-The configuration adopted is:
+The configuration to adopt is:

 - Database type:  `SQLite3`
 - Database path: `data/gogs.db`